ghoomfrog/silili/README.md

 </dl>
 <br>

 *aja* marks the agent, context or condition for the next phrase.
-The agent here refers to something that causes the next phrase to be true.
+The agent here is a noun or noun phrase that refers to something that causes the next phrase to be true.

 ## Imperative